hhxsv5/laravel-s/README.md

         // Note: Modify task_ipc_mode to 1 or 2 in config/laravels.php, see https://www.swoole.co.uk/docs/modules/swoole-server/configuration
         $ret = Task::deliver(new TestTask('task data'));
         var_dump($ret);
-        // throw new \Exception('an exception');// all exceptions will be ignored, then record them into Swoole log, you need to try/catch them
+        // The exceptions thrown here will be caught by the upper layer and recorded in the Swoole log.
+Developers need to try/catch manually.
     }
 }
 ```